 If you are here because you received an e-mail about a giant dead rattlesnake, you have come to the right place.
+You can also follow me on Twitter.
 Want to stay updated on giant rattlesnake e-mails?
 Subscribe here.

 I probably discuss the picture you have received below.
 If not, send it to me.